Do you remember what your handwriting looks like?

 But there are also upsides to handwriting letters and incorporating them into a marketing campaign.
 It’s the ultimate act of personalization – you invest the time and money it takes to deliver to your customers or clients something that you’ve created on your own.
 They could appreciate the effort, and they surely will appreciate the attention that a handwritten letter implies.

 You should also take into account the effect of surprise a handwritten letter might cause.
-People expect to be reached through social media, by email, or even regular mail, but they rarely expect to have a handwritten letter delivered to their post box.
+People expect to reach through social media, by email, or even regular mail, but they rarely expect to have a handwritten letter delivered to their post box.
 Who does that today?
 Almost no one, because everyone’s too busy chasing shares and clicks and likes and views.
-Not that you shouldn’t be chasing for these things as well – you should, because they are worth the effort – but this quirky little way to add some creativity to your marketing could be incorporated into your overall strategy.
+Not that you shouldn’t be chasing for these things as well.
+You should, because they are worth the effort.
+But this quirky little way to add some creativity to your marketing could be incorporated into your overall strategy.

-So, if your answer to the question of whether you remember what your handwriting look like was that you’re not sure, this might be a good time to start working on your penmanship.
+If your answer to the question of whether you remember what your handwriting look like was that you’re not sure.
+This might be a good time to start working on your penmanship.
 If you use it wisely, handwriting might be the thing that makes the difference in key areas where you could use an ace up your sleeve.